GiulioRossetti/ndlib/docs/tutorial.rst

 	show(m)

-Multiplots are also useful to compare different diffusion models applied to the same graph (as well as a same model instantiated with different parameters)
+Multiplots - implemented only for the ``bokeh`` provider - are also useful to compare different diffusion models applied to the same graph (as well as a same model instantiated with different parameters)

 .. code:: python